C-Sto/Writeups/HowTo/RSA/README.md

 used to multiply the plaintext message

 Phi(n) = The totient of P and Q. This is used to pick D.

+#### Using RSA in Python

+I'll go through some basic usage of RSA in Python, your milage may vary in other languages, but Python is pretty quick to get up and running.
+Generally, anything that needs super intense processing will not be do-able in python directly, though can be called from Python.